K-96 (Kansas highway): Future

 KDOT plans to realign K-96 and K-14 between the north end of the super two, southeast of Nickerson, to the current alignment north of Sterling, which will bypass Nickerson and Sterling.
 The new $96.5 million highway will be a super two, built on a four-lane right-of-way.
 As of October 2017, there were only three tracts in Rice County and two tracts in Reno County that needed to be purchased.
 In 2019, KDOT announced that construction is expected to begin in April 2021, and to be completed by November 2022.
 The project, part of a plan to build a diagonal corridor from Wichita northwest through Hutchinson and Great Bend to I-70 in Hays, was first considered by the state Legislature in 1986.
 Construction of the Reno and Rice county segment was originally going to begin January 2017 and be complete by June 2018, but was cancelled then due to lack of funding.
 On April 9, 2021, KDOT announced that the $81.7 million project will begin around April 26, 2021 and will be completed by June 16, 2023.
-The new section will be a super-two built to freeway standards, so it could be easily upgrade to four-lanes in the future.
+The new section will be a super-two built to freeway standards, so it could be easily widened to four-lanes in the future.
 It will have a 70 mile-per-hour speed limit and no at-grade intersections.
 Diamond interchanges are going to be installed at 56th and Nickerson Boulevard in Reno County, as well as north of Sterling in Rice County.
 Bob Bergkamp Construction Company Incorporated of Wichita will be the primary contractor on the project.

+As of 2026, KDOT is planning to reconstruct K-96 from I-135 to I-35 in Wichita.
+The project will widen 9.5 miles from four lanes to six lanes at a cost of $120 million.
+KDOT claims this is necessary to address congestion, despite the phenomenon of induced demand negating any congestion reduction.